crosswalk-project/crosswalk-extensions-twoinone/README.md

 ## Build and run demo from source

-Requirements:
-* Microsoft Visual Studio 2015
+Required dependencies are Microsoft Visual Studio 2015 and Git for Windows.
-* Git for Windows

-1. Create a directory to hold everything.
+* Create a directory to hold everything.
 We will refer to the *absolute path* of this directory using the ``<crosswalk>`` placeholder in the future.

 ```
 > mkdir crosswalk
 > cd crosswalk
 ```

-2. Download crosswalk from https://download.01.org/crosswalk/releases/crosswalk/windows/beta/latest/ and unzip it, e.g. crosswalk64-19.49.514.4.zip.
+* Download crosswalk from https://download.01.org/crosswalk/releases/crosswalk/windows/beta/latest/ and unzip it, e.g. crosswalk64-19.49.514.4.zip.
 Make sure not to end up with nested directories after unpacking.

 ```
 > dir